SHOTGUN FINDER

 Speed Shooting

-I find this evaluation valuable because it tests how all the moving parts really come together.
-From getting on target, having an appropriate trigger pull, recovering from the recoil, and cycling good enough to get back on target.
+I find this evaluation valuable because it tests how all the moving parts come together.
+From getting on target, having an appropriate trigger pull, recovering from the recoil, and cycling well enough to get back on target.

-• The fastest time I could accomplish with the Benelli Ethos Sport today was a 1.34
+• The fastest time I could accomplish with the Benelli Ethos Sport today was 1.34

-• The biggest problem I had was with the trigger reset and cycle time.
-Like I said, the action is a bit longer, and is designed to ensure the next shell comes through.
+• The biggest problems I had were with the trigger reset and cycle time.
+Like I said, the action is a bit longer and is designed to ensure the next shell comes through.
 I'm not used to this added time with my 12 ga shotguns.
-With that said and assuming nobody is shooting that fast, the bolt cycle is super smooth and elegant so I have to give points there
+With that said, and assuming nobody is shooting that fast, the bolt cycle is super smooth and elegant, so I have to give points there.

 In summary, I love all the things that this Benelli Ethos has to offer.
 It looks amazing, and operated like a Rolls Royce.
-Mainly, the awesome build quality, beautiful design and the impressive reliability caught my attention quickly.
+Mainly, the awesome build quality, beautiful design, and impressive reliability caught my attention quickly.
 I'd definitely recommend checking out the Benelli Ethos at REEDS Sports.

 Whether our targets in the field or our targets in life, we will only hit what we are focused on so live the #targetfocusedlife